gr4xity/mein-gott/README.md

 - Mouse wheel: scroll the map forwards or backwards relative to the cursor.

-- Resize the window from the top or bottom border, and the width will adjust to preserve the map's aspect ratio.
+- Resize the window from the left or right border, and the height will adjust to preserve the map's aspect ratio.

 - You can change rendering options in the Options menu.